json-schema-org/blog/pages/posts/json-schema-in-5-minutes.md

 - Know some of the basics of how JSON Schema works
 - Outshine even those with years of JSON Schema experience (hopefully)

-We won't cover writing any code today, but we will link you to a list of implementations in almost any programming language.
+Although this is a technical introduction, we won't cover writing any code today.
+But we will link you to a list of implementations in almost any programming language.

 ## JSON What?
 Primarily, JSON Schema is used to validate data.